Skip to main content

 Those who may get the vaccine but should be aware of the potential risks and benefits (through consultation with a healthcare provider, as necessary) or who should follow special procedures include:

-• Individuals with a history of severe or immediate allergic reaction to any vaccine or injectable medication or a non-severe, immediate (within 4 hours) allergic reaction to a previous dose of COVID-19 vaccine – remain at location where vaccine is given for 30 minutes after receiving the vaccine.
+• Individuals with a history of a non-severe, immediate (within 4 hours) allergic reaction to a previous dose of COVID-19 vaccine – remain at location where vaccine is given for 30 minutes after receiving the vaccine.
 Speak with your doctor before vaccination if you have questions or concerns.

 • People who have a severe or immediate allergic reaction to one of the types of vaccines and for whom the cause of the reaction is unknown (i.e., which component caused the reaction) – consult an allergist or immunologist to determine whether the individual can get the other version.
 If they proceed, they should be vaccinated at a location with medical facilities and staff prepared to respond to medical emergencies and remain for 30 minutes of observation.

-• Women who are pregnant– Pregnant women who opt to get the vaccine and develop a fever, should take acetaminophen as fever during pregnancy can be harmful to the developing baby.
+• People who are pregnant– Pregnant people who opt to get the vaccine and develop a fever, should take acetaminophen as fever during pregnancy can be harmful to the developing baby.

 • People who are moderately or severely ill (regardless of whether they have a fever) may delay vaccination until they feel better.

-• People with a history of MIS-C should delay vaccination until at least 90 days after diagnosis and they experience a return of normal cardiac function and are considered clinically recovered.
-Likewise, the risk for exposure should be high.
-Those with a history of MIS-A should be clinically recovered, including return to normal cardiac function.
+• People with a history of MIS-C or MIS-A should delay vaccination until at least 90 days after diagnosis and they experience a return of normal cardiac function and are considered clinically recovered.

-• People who experienced myocarditis or pericarditis after receipt of mRNA vaccine are typically advised not to get additional doses of any COVID-19 vaccine due to limited data about safety.
+• People who experienced myocarditis or pericarditis within three weeks after receipt of mRNA vaccine are typically advised not to get additional doses of any COVID-19 vaccine.
 In some instances, individuals and their healthcare providers may decide to proceed with an additional dose based on the risk-benefit assessment.
-Note: This does not apply to people with history of myocarditis or pericarditis unrelated to COVID-19 vaccination, nor does it apply to people with a history of heart disease.
+Note: This does not apply to people with history of myocarditis or pericarditis unrelated to COVID-19 vaccination (including from COVID-19 infection prior to vaccination or more than three weeks after COVID-19 vaccination).
+Nor does it apply to people with a history of heart disease.

-• People treated with convalescent plasma should not receive measles- or varicella-containing vaccines until at least 7 months after receipt of the plasma.
+• People treated with convalescent plasma should not receive measles- or varicella-containing vaccines until at least seven months after receipt of the plasma.

 All individuals should stay at the vaccination site for 15-30 minutes of observation after getting vaccinated.